-Restructuring and impairment charges, net in fiscal 2017 and 2016 were related to the integration of Cascade Microtech into our operations.
+Restructuring charges in fiscal 2018 were related to a specific product line and associated personnel within the Systems segment.
+Restructuring and impairment charges, net, in fiscal 2017 and 2016, were related to the integration of Cascade Microtech into our operations.
 The fiscal 2016 period also included costs related to the consolidation of our operations and a \$12.4 million charge for the write-off of in-process research and development.